Updated March 10, 2026

 Inline Defect Detection with LaserLinc FlawSense

-Dimensional measurement alone can’t catch every defect.
+Diameter measurement alone cannot detect every surface defect in wire and cable production.
 Surface flaws like lumps, neckdowns, or inclusions can lead to failures or customer rejections.

 LaserLinc’s FlawSense system adds inline surface defect detection to your quality strategy.
 It uses high-speed laser triangulation and cameras to: